evroom/MMM-MPlayer/README.md

 This is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that uses MPlayer to display various video files and RTSP streams.

 ## Work In Progress
-This module is currently being modified.<br>
-The main branch contains the original code (version 1).<br>
-The dev branch contains the new code (version 2).
+The main branch contains the new code (version 2).<br>
+Testing on my

 ## Screenshot
 ![Screenshot](screenshot.png)